th3darkprince/BiDAF_SQUAD/README.md

-# BiDAF_SQUAD
- Bidirectional Attention Flow Implementation of SQUAD datset
+Bidirectional Attention Flow Implementation of Question Answering system for SQUAD dataset

+Follow the instructions mentioned in the notebooks.
+The execution order of the notebooks are:
+1. dataset
+2. eda
+3. preprocessing
+4. model
+5. final